-- 1. <Issuer> MUST be present and equal the entity ID of the SP. - The <Subject>'s <NameID> element MUST be equal to value of the "urn:cablelabs:olca:1.0:attribute:subscriber:identifier" attribute from the authentication assertion (see below). - 3. <Attribute> names MUST be either as defined in this specification, or pre-negotiated using a bilateral agreement. - 4. <Attribute> entries MUST not contain any <AttributeValue> child elements.
+- 1. <Issuer> MUST be present and equal the entity ID of the SP. - 2.
+The <Subject>'s <NameID> element MUST be equal to value of the "urn:cablelabs:olca:1.0:attribute:subscriber:identifier" attribute from the authentication assertion (see below). - 3. <Attribute> names MUST be either as defined in this specification, or pre-negotiated using a bilateral agreement. - 4.
+Attribute A